H-Studio logo

 2. Prioritise configuration over custom code.
 Flexible design prevents the emergence of many custom forks per customer.
 Every customer-specific tweak that ends up as a separate code branch is technical debt with compound interest.

 3. Automate provisioning from the start.
-Without automation, operational effort grows exponentially with tenant count.
+Without automation, operational effort climbs steeply with tenant count.
 A new customer account should be triggered via API and fully provisioned without manual steps.

 4. Integrate architecture reviews into the product cycle.
 Not just at launch, but at every significant feature milestone, architecture should be reviewed for scalability and security.
 That prevents technical debt accumulating invisibly.